romayneeastmond/serverless-azure-function-nodejs-heartbeat/README.markdown

-# Severless Framework Azure Functions, Sites Heartbeat
+# Severless Framework Azure Functions

 A project created from the azure-nodejs template of the Serverless Framework.